mmiller1234321/All-Time-Team/README.md

 The project is deployed and can be accessed [here](https://alltimeteam-205f3b996ac7.herokuapp.com/).

+## Version 2.01

+Updating styling.
+Mobile first media query.
+Still in development.
 ## Version 2.0

 High score functionality.
 New boards generated every 24 hours.
 Access to play previously released boards.

+Coming Soon:
 Optimal Score is not accurate.
 Working on it!
+Disable of name fields after submission.
+Get rid of white box around the number.
+It looks like a field you're supposed to type in.
+Thank you for the feedback users!

 ## Version 1.2